Pre-owned assets: specific avoidance schemes: land - home loan or double trust scheme

 - the individual transfers the benefit of the loan to the trustees of the second trust.

-The Inheritance Tax consequences are intended to be as follows
+The Inheritance Tax (IHT) consequences are intended to be as follows

 - there is no loss to the estate (IHTM04054) on the sale of the property to the first trust as the individual enjoys a life interest in the trust property.
 On their death, the trust fund forms part of their estate (IHTM04082), but the value of the property is largely or wholly covered by the debt now owed to the trustees,

-- the transfer of the debt to the second trust is a PET (since the taxpayer is wholly excluded from benefiting under this trust), so that on survival for 7 years, the value of their home is not charged to Inheritance Tax.
+- the transfer of the debt to the second trust is a potentially exempt transfer (since the taxpayer is wholly excluded from benefiting under this trust), so that on survival for 7 years, the value of their home is not charged to IHT.

 The scheme relied on the position under Stamp Duty whereby duty was not payable until completion of the sale.
 Consequently, the sale to the first trust was left ‘resting on contract’, to avoid the Stamp Duty charge.
 This all changed with introduction of Stamp Duty Land Tax (SDLT) so that liability now arises on substantial completion, such as occupation.
 The addition of SDLT to the costs of establishing the scheme acted as a significant deterrent and few schemes have been established on or after 1 December 2003.